active-place

 The Museum of Anthropology

-Just 20 minutes from downtown Vancouver and the Vancouver International Airport, the Museum of Anthropology at UBC houses one of the world’s finest displays of Northwest Coast First Nations arts in a spectacular Arthur Erickson designed building overlooking mountains and sea.
-See magnificent carvings, weavings and contemporary artworks inside the soaring glass and concrete structure of the Museum’s Great Hall.
-Admire the world’s largest collection of works by acclaimed Haida artist Bill Reid, including his famous cedar sculpture The Raven and the First Men.
-Explore the Museum’s Multiversity Galleries where more than 9,000 objects from around the world are displayed.
-Visit the award-winning Koerner Ceramics Gallery, displaying a collection of European ceramics unique to North America.
-Stroll the Museum’s grounds, where monumental Haida houses, poles and Musqueam house posts capture the dramatic beauty of traditional Northwest Coast architecture and design.
-Enjoy a wide range of special exhibitions and public programs, including free guided gallery walks, visit the MOA Shop and relax in Café MOA. https://www.tourismvancouver.com/listings/museum-of-anthropology-at-ubc/17853/
+Just a short 20-minute journey from downtown Vancouver and the Vancouver International Airport, you'll find the Museum of Anthropology at UBC.
+It's home to one of the world's most impressive collections of Northwest Coast First Nations art, all housed in a stunning building designed by Arthur Erickson.
+With its location, you can enjoy breathtaking views of both mountains and sea.
+Once inside, prepare to be wowed by the magnificent carvings, intricate weavings, and contemporary artworks within the soaring glass and concrete structure of the Museum's Great Hall.
+You'll also get the chance to admire the world's largest collection of pieces by the celebrated Haida artist Bill Reid, including his renowned cedar sculpture, The Raven and the First Men.
+The Multiversity Galleries are a treasure trove, showcasing over 9,000 objects from around the globe, offering a unique glimpse into diverse cultures.
+Don't miss the award-winning Koerner Ceramics Gallery, where you can explore a collection of European ceramics that's unlike anything else in North America.
+It's a real treat for pottery enthusiasts and those with a keen eye for design.
+Take a leisurely stroll around the Museum's grounds, where monumental Haida houses, poles, and Musqueam house posts stand proudly.
+They capture the dramatic beauty and craftsmanship of traditional Northwest Coast architecture and design.
+The outdoor setting feels like a journey into the past, surrounded by nature's splendor.
+The Museum also offers a variety of special exhibitions and engaging public programs, including free guided gallery walks.
+After soaking in the art and culture, you can pop into the MOA Shop for some unique finds or unwind at Café MOA.
+It's the perfect spot to reflect on your visit with a steaming cup of coffee in hand.
+Whether you're an art aficionado or just looking to spend a day immersed in cultural wonder, the Museum of Anthropology is a must-see destination.

 unLiked